 The Veterans Integrated Service Network Director and Facility Director agreed with the CHIP review findings and recommendations and provided acceptable improvement plans.
-(See Appendixes E and F, pages 55-56, and the responses within the body of the report for the full text of the Directors' comments.)
-The OIG will follow up on the planned actions until they are completed.
+(See Appendixes E and F, pages 57-58, and the responses within the body of the report for the full text of the Directors' comments.)
+The OIG will follow up on the planned actions for the open recommendations until they are completed.